 At half past twelve, I picked up Milan at school and he has to get to his new school by one o’clock.
 Half an hour drive halfway across town at this time of day is cutting it close, so his mother urged him to be ready when I got there.
 Which wasn’t the case and meant me yelling at him.
 It is unusually quiet in the backseat.
 I see someone huddled up in the rearview mirror.

-I: Are you a bit nervous because you see your new classmates for the first time?
+Me: Are you a little nervous about seeing your new class for the first time?

-I look in the mirror and we exchange satisfied looks.
+I look in the mirror and we exchange contented looks.